JingboYAO/jingboyao.github.io/_pages/research.md

 ## <font color="MidnightBlue"> Working Papers </font>

-**1. Global Monetary Policy Shocks, Financial Frictions and Export Prices** (*with Yao Amber Li, Lingfei Lu, and Shangjin Wei*)
+**1. The Spill-back and Spillover Effects of US Monetary Policy: Evidence from Chinese Export Prices** (*with Yao Amber Li, Lingfei Lu, and Shangjin Wei*)

 <details>
 <summary><font color="DarkBlue"> Summary </font></summary>

 <table><tr><td bgcolor=AliceBlue>
-This paper examines how global monetary policies impact the export pricing behaviors of Chinese firms using unexpected exogenous monetary shocks and disaggregated customs export data.
-Our findings show that the unexpected tightening of the US monetary policy will lead to an increase in China's export prices.
-This effect is attributed to a borrowing cost channel, which is related to firms' trade credit and liquidity conditions.
-Moreover, the impact of US monetary policy shocks on export prices is more profound for firms that face higher borrowing costs, tighter trade credit, and liquidity conditions.
-To further explain our empirical findings, we develop a heterogeneous firm trade model that incorporates financial frictions and external monetary shocks.
+We find that an unanticipated tightening of US monetary policy tends to raise US import prices.
+This ``spill-back" pattern differs from typical open-economy macro models in which a demand effect or an exchange rate effect dominates.
+We also document a new ``spillover" effect: import prices of other countries also rise following an unexpected US monetary tightening.
+To understand the mechanism, we examine Chinese exporters and identify a borrowing cost channel - their liquidity conditions generally deteriorate after a US monetary tightening.
+Indeed, the output price response is greater for firms facing higher borrowing costs or tighter liquidity conditions.
 </td></tr></table>

 </details>